-• Capacity of Kibworth GP practices.
+Capacity of Kibworth GP practices.
 There is insufficient capacity to manage increased growth.
-A new GP surgery is proposed in Kibworth for one of the practices for the existing patients.
-However the second practice in Kibworth is unable to manage an increase in demand within existing infrastructure.
-S106 contributions would be sought for an extension to the existing surgery premises;
+A new location is proposed in Kibworth Beauchamp for one of the practices for existing patients.
+However the second practice in Kibworth Beauchamp is also unable to manage an increase in demand within existing infrastructure.
+S106 contributions could be sought for an extension to the existing surgery premises;

 - Capacity of primary school, 11-16 and post 16 educational establishments.
-The schools have no capacity to meet dwelling growth.
+The schools have no capacity to meet large scale dwelling growth.
 S106 contributions towards school extensions would be sought for primary and other educational provision; - Shortfall in types of open space.
 Appropriate S106 contributions would be sought where a shortfall in certain types of open space is identified. - A6 capacity: There is a need for additional evidence to determine how much further traffic the A6 can accommodate and its impacts on Oadby & Wigston and Leicester City.
 The Council is working with the Highway Authority to put in place the appropriate evidence.
 This up to date evidence will impact on the amount of development which can take place along the A6 including the Kibworths.

-Kibworth has all 6 key services identified in the Core Strategy.
-Based on the current Core Strategy definition, the range of services and facilities in Kibworth supports its continued designation as a Rural Centre.
+The Kibworths, when treated as a single settlement, have all 6 key services identified in the Core Strategy.
+Based on the current Core Strategy definition, the range of services and facilities in the Kibworths supports its continued designation as a Rural Centre.
 The GP surgeries have insufficient capacity to accommodate new patient growth and further investigation is needed.
 Section 106 contributions would be sought towards extensions to schools.